NovaBro/Linear_Algebra_Projection_Demo/README.md

 ![](projection.gif)

 The yellow axis are the basis vectors of the plane, the blue object is 3d, the green object is the projection, and magenta is the axis of rotation.
+In simpler terms, the green object is the "shadow" of the blue object.

 I have included an older version of this project just to show some of the learning process and different ways of displaying the projection.